 Personal package delivery is a workplace experience that everyone wants, but no one thinks about — until workers find out their employers don’t allow it.
 These days, Black Friday is extended all the way through Cyber Monday, and your employees are looking to score an amazing deal online.
 Then, to save time as well as money, they have it delivered at work.
 Some companies are strictly against this practice.
 “It takes up too much space in the mailroom!” some facility managers might argue.
 “All those boxes put too much stress on our shipping team!”

 The people in the warehouses and mailrooms throughout the world know what they’re talking about.
 After all, they saw what happened in July during Amazon’s Prime Day.
 But the arguments in favor of shipping deliveries to work are pretty compelling.
 There are some excellent reasons everyone wants their packages delivered to work, and that service goes a long way toward high employee satisfaction scores.

 But it doesn’t have to be a shipping apocalypse every holiday season.
-Delivery management software is workplace technology that can make everyone happy — from the shopper to the shipper.
+Mailroom management software is workplace technology that can make everyone happy — from the shopper to the shipper.

 Why do employees get packages delivered to work?
 To avoid porch package theft